 Transfer each steak to a serving plate, then top each steak with a dozen or more shrimp and a layer of sauce.
 Or sauce the steak and then add the shrimp if you prefer a presentation with the shrimp on top.

-This dish is pure excellence and goes well with grilled or steam vegetables, potatoes, or whatever you like with your steaks.
+This dish is pure excellence and goes well with grilled or steamed vegetables, potatoes, or whatever you like with your steaks.

 I hope you have the chance to share this dish with someone special in your life and enjoy it as much as I did.